 Fun and Spooky Halloween stories with activities.

-For those who love the spooky magic of Halloween, I have compiled a little list of some great picture books and suggestions.
+For those who love the spooky magic of Halloween, I have compiled a little list of some great picture books.
 Some are newly published and some are not.
 But all contribute to the excitement and spookiness enjoyed at this time of year.
 Often kids can become inspired to get creative as All Hallows Eve approaches, whether using a variety of mediums for Halloween art or to write Halloween stories or poems.
 Its a great time for reading aloud and get kids reading!

 In my opinion, these older stories have reasonable word count (up to current popular standards) and still have the ability to engage readers of today!
 There are so many second hand book stores with seasonal selections, so make sure to have a peek at their Halloween collection as you may find some literary gems!